Spin-wave Talbot effect in thin ferromagnetic film

 The structure of the paper is as follows.
-In Sec.~\ref{Sec:model}, we present derivation of the main parameters of the Talbot's pattern based on the wave optics model.
-Then, in Sec.~\ref{Sec:Mic}, we present the results of micromagnetic simulations for short and long SWs.
+In Sec.~\ref{Sec:model}, we present derivation of the main parameters of the Talbot pattern based on the wave optics model.
+Then, we focus on the case of out-of-plane magnetization.
+In Sec.~\ref{Sec:Mic}, we present the results of micromagnetic simulations for short and long SWs, in Sec.~\ref{Sec:exp_feas} we study the impact of SW damping on potential applications and in Sec.~\ref{Sec:in_plane} we carry out simulations for in-plane magnetization.
 Finally, we summarize our results in Sec.~\ref{Sec:conclusions}.
 The appendices are put at the end, which present the model development and analysis of some issues presented in the main part of the paper.

-\section{Talbot effect---model description}
+\section{Talbot effect -- model description}